ericPantarotto/react_completeGuide/_notes/notes.md

 **<span style='color: #495fcb'> Note:** It would be better to outsource this progress indicator and this related state logic and useEffect hook into a separate component, so that it's then just this one single component that should be re-executed all the time.

+## Practise Project: Building a Quiz App

+### Deriving Values, Outputting Quesions & Registering Answers

+With React, you typically want to manage as little state as possible and derive as much state as possible instead.

 <!---
 [comment]: it works with text, you can rename it how you want